X

 To this day, there's no single cloud solution.
 Cloud technologies have expanded, matured and proliferated to support the most demanding business needs and use cases.

 The proliferation of cloud technologies is particularly confusing to businesses new to cloud adoption, and they're sometimes baffled by the distinction between multi-cloud and hybrid cloud.
-Both types of clouds have a distinct definition and purpose.
+Each type of cloud has a distinct definition and purpose.

 What is multi-cloud?

-Although the public cloud infrastructure and public cloud services can be similar among public cloud vendors, public clouds are not directly interchangeable or interoperable.
-Every public cloud offers a unique set of computing resources and services that are accessed using unique APIs.
+Although the public cloud infrastructure and services can be similar among public cloud vendors, public clouds are not directly interchangeable or interoperable.
+Each public cloud offers a unique set of computing resources and services that are accessed using unique APIs.
 Every public cloud attempts to be ubiquitous, but differences do exist.
 And every cloud presents tradeoffs for different business use cases.
-When a company migrates to the public cloud, that business may eventually adopt a multi-cloud strategy that engages multiple public cloud vendors.
+When a company migrates to the public cloud, that business might eventually adopt a multi-cloud strategy that engages multiple public cloud vendors.

 A multi-cloud technology strategy involves two or more cloud computing platforms or cloud vendors to handle various business tasks.
 The ultimate goal of any multi-cloud strategy is to match the business need with the specific strength of each public cloud.
-A business might perform some tasks or host certain types of applications on Amazon Web Services (AWS); another set of tasks, apps and data with Google Cloud Platform; and yet other tasks with Microsoft Azure -- all while utilizing cloud applications hosted through various third-party providers.
+A business might perform some tasks or host certain types of applications on AWS; another set of tasks, apps and data on Google Cloud Platform (GCP); and yet other tasks on Microsoft Azure -- all while utilizing cloud applications hosted through various third-party SaaS providers.

 Benefits of multi-cloud